 From site design to image scaling, as long as you have a responsive WordPress theme, most of these important features will just naturally happen – no extra coding required.
 This will help both users and search engines access your site on all devices, leading to a great user experience no matter the screen size.

 Google also prioritizes mobile experience for their ranking criteria, so if you want your site to show up in mobile search results, this is incredibly important to think about.

 Between WordPress themes and plugins, it’s outrageously easy to create a mobile-friendly website.
-It’s no wonder 30% of websites use it!
+It’s no wonder more than 40% of websites use it!